 Commenting On Other People’s Blogs

 Although the majority of the blog comments links are nofollow links and don’t pass link juice, they are still links.
-It will bring authority and definitely referral traffic to your website if used smartly.
+It will improve site authority, and definitely bring referral traffic if used smartly.

 Finding high authority blogs that people genuinely share their opinions and commenting on those blogs will boost your SEO rankings.